 Carrie-Lynn's treatment included a bone marrow transplant, including the search for a match among her family.
 Her youngest son was a match.
-"He was just my baby I didn't want to use him," she added.
+"He was just my baby I didn't want to use him," said Romeo.

 The scope widened and to their surprise, her half-sister was a match.

-"It was like a miracle because that normally wouldn't happen and it's crazy because she didn't have any antibodies," Romero reflects.
+"It was like a miracle because that normally wouldn't happen and it's crazy because she didn't have any antibodies," said Romeo.

 Dr. Vinod Parameswaran, Avera hematologist, and bone marrow transplant physician describes the bone marrow transplant.
 "We don't rely on the chemotherapy alone to kill the cancer...the source of the cells is from another donor.
-We rely on the immune system of the donor to establish itself in the patient to do the job of killing the cancer," he said.
+We rely on the immune system of the donor to establish itself in the patient to do the job of killing the cancer," said Dr. Parameswaran.

 Carrie-Lynn remembers the transplant, one of the easier parts of her battle with cancer.
 "It was an IV bag that they took from my sister.
-It kind of looked orange," she recalled. " I thought you had to go through surgery, and then I found out it was just the arm, and it only took four minutes."
+It kind of looked orange," said Romero. " I thought you had to go through surgery, and then I found out it was just the arm, and it only took four minutes."

 Within 48 hours she felt different, better

 Carrie-Lynn and her family live in Kyle, a five hour trip for follow up visits to Dr. Vinod in Sioux Falls, but thanks to tele med, Carrie-Lynn can have many of her follow up visits just an hour and a half away at Avera Helmsley Center in Pierre.